EENI Global Business School

 West African Development Bank BOAD

-2. To know the WAEMU Treaty
+2. To learn about WAEMU Treaty

-6. To know the WAEMU Customs Code
+6. To learn about WAEMU Customs Code

-African Students (Masters Foreign Trade)
+African Students (Masters Foreign Trade, AI)

 Master in Business in Africa, International Business, Foreign Trade.

-Masters in International Business and Foreign Trade (MIB)
+Masters in International Business and Foreign Trade (MIB AI)

-Doctorate in African Business, World Trade.
+Doctorate in African Business.

-Doctorate in International Business (DIB) Online
+Doctorate in International Business (DIB AI) Online

 Languages: Masters, Doctorate, International Business, English or Study Doctorate in International Business in French Union Économique et Monétaire Ouest Africaine (UEMOA) Study Master Doctorate in International Business in Spanish Unión Económica y Monetaria del África Occidental (UEMOA) Masters Foreign Trade in Portuguese União Econômica e Monetária do Oeste Africano (UEMOA).

-1. Credits of the Subject “West African Economic and Monetary Union (WAEMU)”: 2 ECTS Credits
+1. Subject Credits “West African Economic and Monetary Union (WAEMU)”: 2 ECTS Credits

 Area of Knowledge: Africa.